German police arrest suspect in neo-Nazi cell probe

 BERLIN German police arrested a man on Sunday they suspect of assisting in six murders and one attempted murder committed by a neo-Nazi cell uncovered last month, a case that has renewed debate about banning a far-right party.

 Prosecutors said the 36-year old, named as Matthias D., was arrested in the early morning at his home in Erzgebirgskreis, an area in the eastern state of Saxony.
-Police were now searching three flats in the area, including the suspect's and another possible female supporter.
+Police were now searching three flats in the area.

-Investigators believe the cell, which called itself the "Nationalist Socialist Underground", has killed nine Turks and Greeks and a 22-year-old police woman since 2000.
+Investigators believe the cell, which called itself the "Nationalist Socialist Underground" NSU.L, has killed nine Turks and Greeks and a 22-year-old police woman since 2000.
 The cell is also suspected of two bomb attacks and 14 bank robberies across the country, prosecutors say.

 A statement by the Federal Prosecutor's Office said the suspect was believed to have assisted the group in two cases.
 He is believed to have shared the right-wing views of the cell and at least to have assented to its crimes, the statement said.